-- Deliver integrated strategic transport infrastructure including: - the Cross Airfield Link at Winterstoke Village; - the Airfield Bridge Link linking Winterstoke Village to land to the north across the railway line; - Junction 21 Relief Road or alternative; - A371 to Wolvershill Road/Churchland Way Link; - potential park and ride subject to feasibility studies; - convenient and accessible bus routes; - accessible and safe cycle routes and public footpaths; - rail and bus improvements. - Deliver a clear hierarchy of roads (from distributor to home zones) producing discernable and distinctive neighbourhoods which are integrated and linked to existing areas. - The delivery of the strategic flood solution plus onsite flood mitigation measures, such as sustainable drainage systems, must be delivered as part of any development proposal in addition to long term maintenance details.
+- Deliver integrated strategic transport infrastructure including: - the Cross Airfield Link at Winterstoke Village; - the Airfield Bridge Link linking Winterstoke Village to land to the north across the railway line; - Junction 21 Relief Road or alternative; - A371 to Wolvershill Road/Churchland Way Link; - potential park and ride subject to feasibility studies; - convenient and accessible bus routes; - accessible and safe cycle routes and public footpaths; - rail and bus improvements. - Deliver a clear hierarchy of roads (from distributor to home zones) producing discernible and distinctive neighbourhoods which are integrated and linked to existing areas. - The delivery of the strategic flood solution plus onsite flood mitigation measures, such as sustainable drainage systems, must be delivered as part of any development proposal in addition to long term maintenance details.
 This is required in order to facilitate the development of the Weston Villages.
 Any development within the Weston Villages will be required to contribute towards these flood mitigation measures. - Any proposed development will need to be supported by a flood risk assessment which will include a surface water drainage strategy. - Facilitate and recognise the realignment and safeguarding of safety and noise corridors associated with the helicopter flights linked with the Helicopter Museum in line with specialist advice.
 Employment, open-space and uses that are least sensitive to helicopter disturbance will be located around the museum. - Development proposals within the Weston Villages area will be expected to contribute to identified strategic infrastructure requirements in order to deliver a comprehensive and sustainable development. - Development must be of a high quality and locally distinctive to Weston enhancing the existing character and qualities that contribute to the town's identity.
-This should include a comprehensive approach to place-making including all the elements that make up an area including land uses, parking, movement and green spaces. - Strategic gaps between the Weston Villages and Hutton and Locking will protect their individual character and identity. - Development must include a comprehensive approach to community building in respect of measures and facilities to support social interaction and community engagement throughout the life of the proposal.
+This should include a comprehensive approach to place-making including all the elements that make up an area including land uses, parking, movement and green spaces. - Maintain green corridors around the Weston Villages to protect the individual characters and identities of the new development and of Hutton and Locking. - Development must include a comprehensive approach to community building in respect of measures and facilities to support social interaction and community engagement throughout the life of the proposal.